JonnyMarx98/COMP210_2_interace_task/README.md

 * KILL THE ENEMIES & SURVIVE!

 Tap - Shoot / Place enemy to start game
+Tip: To tap hold arm out in front of you, point your index finger straight up and pivot it down towards your thumb, WITHOUT bending your finger.
+PRO tip: use two hands for rapid fire :D

 #### Voice Controls: ####
 * Stop - stops player from walking
 * Move - player starts walking towards cursor until you say stop again